seriquynh/handbook/LPI1/1-Linux-Installation.md

 ### /var - Variable Data Files

 This directory is writable counterpart to the /usr directory, which must be read-only in normal operation.
+This directory contains stuff that is changed often.

 ## Other Directories